Vaibhav3M/DS-DPSS_Webservices/README.md

 ## Distributed Player Status System (DPSS) using Web Services

-Submitted By : Vaibhav Malhotra - 40079373
+Submitted By : Vaibhav Malhotra - 40079373 <br>
 Github link : https://github.com/Vaibhav3M/DS-DPSS_Webservices

 ## Build and Run

 All code is written in IntelliJ IDE, Java JDK version 8.

-This project implements Option 1 (Build the end point files using the wsgen command before publishing the service.
+This project implements **Option 1** (Build the end point files using the wsgen command before publishing the service.
 Import the wsdl files using the wsimport command.)

 ### IDE (IntelliJ)